-NAMA for the Sugar Sector in Mexico
+NAMA for the sugar sector in Mexico

-How we solve the task
+How we completed the assignment

 Viegand Maagøe has assisted UNEP-DTU establishing a sector finance strategy (NAMA or Nationally Appropriate Mitigation Action) for biomass-based energy production from the sugar sector.
-The implementation will, among other things, reduce emissions and strengthen the competitiveness of sugar factories in the international market.
+The implementation will, among other things, reduce emissions and strengthen the competition of sugar factories in the international market.

 Viegand Maagøe has completed:

-- Data collection at Mexican sugar factories
+- Data collecting at Mexican sugar factories

 - Identification of potential for biomass-based power and heating